 Within mental disorders are several very vague and ill-defined categories of which mental illness is one.
 Some sources use mental disorder and mental illness interchangeably, some have stopped using mental illness entirely, some separate mental illness from other categories of mental disorders, and some overlap mental illness with other categories of mental disorders.

-This blog series will cover the following categories from the DSM-V:
+This blog series focus on mood disorders which includes the following categories from the DSM-V:

 - Schizophrenia spectrum and other psychotic disorders